 "The weekly discussion sessions with Beth were without a doubt the most helpful to my learning.
 I felt that Beth did a great job of getting on our level and explaining concepts to us in a way that made us understand and was easy to remember.
 She was fun to be around and is perhaps the main reason for my success in this course.
 I also really enjoyed the bone labs and the flint knapping observation.
 The bone labs allowed the concepts to solidify in my head and gave me a broader understanding.
 The flint knapping was just super cool to watch and will forever be a cherished memory."

-I have organized Explorations in Archaeology, a graduate student-run lecture series the KU Anthropology department, since 2020.
-For that time, it has been the department's only regular speaker series.
+I have organized Explorations in Archaeology, a graduate student-run lecture series the KU Anthropology department, from 2020 until 2024.
+For that time, it was the department's only regular speaker series.
+I also served as an officer for the department's graduate student organization, Explorations in Archaeology.